veeso/termscp/docs/de/man.md

 - `-P, --password` option: just use this CLI option providing the password.
 I strongly unrecommend this method, since it's very unsecure (since you might keep the password in the shell history)
 - Via `sshpass`: you can provide password via `sshpass`, e.g. `sshpass -f ~/.ssh/topsecret.key termscp cvisintin@192.168.1.31`
 - You will be prompted for it: if you don't use any of the previous methods, you will be prompted for the password, as happens with the more classics tools such as `scp`, `ssh`, etc.

 ---

+## Aws S3 credentials 🦊

+In order to connect to an Aws S3 bucket you must obviously provide some credentials.
+There are basically two ways to achieve this, and as you've probably already noticed you **can't** do that via the authentication form.
+So these are the ways you can provide the credentials for s3:

+1. Use your credentials file: just configure the AWS cli via `aws configure` and your credentials should already be located at `~/.aws/credentials`.
+In case you're using a profile different from `default`, just provide it in the profile field in the authentication form.
+2. **Environment variables**: you can always provide your credentials as environment variables.
+Keep in mind that these credentials **will always override** the credentials located in the `credentials` file.
+See how to configure the environment below:

+    These should always be mandatory:

+    - `AWS_ACCESS_KEY_ID`: aws access key ID (usually starts with `AKIA...`)
+    - `AWS_SECRET_ACCESS_KEY`: the secret access key

+    In case you've configured a stronger security, you *may* require these too:

+    - `AWS_SECURITY_TOKEN`: security token
+    - `AWS_SESSION_TOKEN`: session token

+⚠️ Your credentials are safe: termscp won't manipulate these values directly!
+Your credentials are directly consumed by the **s3** crate.
+In case you've got some concern regarding security, please contact the library author on [Github](https://github.com/durch/rust-s3) ⚠️

+---